input-output-hk/ouroboros-leios/Logbook.md

 - Added HLint integration to check Haskell sources and ensure consistent use of module imports.
 - Added CI job for HLint named `simulation-hlint`.

+## 2024-12-16

+### Rust simulation

+Optimized virtual clock more; it's now lock-free, and the contention from the old implementation is gone.

 ## 2024-12-13